Responds Well To Fondling!

-(MOCO or Musk Ox Company, founded by Nancy Bender.)
+(MOCO or Musk Ox Company, originally founded by Nancy Bender.)

 All MOCO Qiviut Yarns are currently in stock and will remain available!

 MOCO Yarns & Fibers Qiviut Sample Cards $10.00, including postage.

 Download the MOCO Qiviut Brochure for easy reference.

 Every skein is hand wound by me so every inch passes through my fingers!
 I guarantee them to be KNOT-FREE!
 If you'd like to save 10% ask me to look for skeins with one knot as some are unavoidable.
 Any yarns with 2 or more knots are cut up and used for sample cards or my knit samples.
 Qiviut is a terrible thing to waste!

 Bender of MOCO Yarns and The Musk Ox Company in Montana, with 12 years

 experience raising musk oxen for their fiber, explains the